- Early Spring conditions and weather outlook…

 Soil Temperature and Cold Emergence

 Because we always have variable temperatures during planting season, we recommend increasing soybean (by 10k/a) and corn (by 1-2k/a, unless already dropping 34-35k) populations when planting early.
 We tend to plant soybeans when it seems to cold for corn, but soybeans are really not any better out-of-the-ground than corn….just less risk involved versus corn.
-Keep in mind also, that the amount of crop residue will play a role here, besides temps.
+Keep in mind, that along with temperatures, the amount of crop residue will play a role here.

 DAYS TO EMERGENCE: SOYBEAN AND CORN